xenloops/talks/under-construction.md

 The orgs that adapt fastest aren't the ones with the most tools — they're the ones that removed the organizational friction preventing good security hygiene

 Concrete conversation starters to use next week

-One punchy closing line that reframes the whole thing — e.g., "The goal isn't a frictionless AppSec program.
-It's friction in the right places — and acceleration everywhere else."
+The goal isn't a frictionless AppSec program.
+It's friction in the right places — and acceleration everywhere else.

 # Misc notes